 In all the excitement of Christmas morning, it’s easy to forget that there are lots of hazards hidden in our new gifts.

 - Pets can swallow batteries which cause serious internal burns.

 - Wrapping paper and ribbons can also be a choking hazard for cats and dogs, especially as they’re very tempting to play with.

 - Children’s toys aren’t designed for pets and can cause injuries if pets chew on them.

 It’s best to keep presents out of the reach and clear up any wrapping paper before any curious paws can get hold of it.

 It’s tempting to give your dog an extra helping of dinner on Christmas day but it’s best avoided.
 Gulping down big meals and exercising after a big meal are through to contribute to a condition called ‘gastric torsion’ or ‘GDV’ - a build-up of air in the stomach which makes it twist on itself.
-It can happen to any dog but big, barrel-chested breeds like Great Danes, Boxers or Setters are most at risk.
+It can happen to any dog but big, deep-chested breeds like Great Danes, Boxers or Setters are most at risk.
 Sadly, it can be fatal and always requires immediate, emergency treatment.

 Signs your dog could be suffering from gastric torsion are: